anwar-prog/anwar-prog/README.md

 Generative AI
 German language (currently at B2 level).

-🤝 **Looking to collaborate on :**
+🤝 **Looking to collaborate on:**

-AI and Machine Learning Projects
+- AI and Machine Learning Projects
-Projects involving computer vision, NLP, generative models
+- Projects involving computer vision, NLP, and generative models

 💬 **Ask me about :**